 Still, I collected a very attractive certificate from the Park HQ to mark the achievement.

 We did it the easy way through Pac West Travel, a Singapore based adventure travel company, who efficiently made all the arrangements for the entire Gunung Kinabalu trip, customised to our requirements.
-Pac West has a good map of the trail on their website.
+Pac West has a good map of the trail on their Facebook page.
 If you wish to make your own way to the Park it is easy to get from Kota Kinabalu to the Park by bus, taxi or rental car and there are also plenty of local travel agents who can help you with all the arrangements.
 The Sabah Tourism Board's official website has a lot of useful information in this regard

 To climb Gunung Kinabalu you must pay for Park Entry, Climbing Permits, Climbing Insurance and a guide.
 A guide is compulsory.
 You also need to pay for the bus from the Park HQ to Timpohon Gate starting point and back again.
 All the charges are reasonable and details of the latest rates can be found on the Sabah Tourism Board Official Website.